MS NOW: International availability

-Radio
+In Asia and Europe, MS NOW is not shown on a dedicated channel.

-MSNBC launched on XM Satellite Radio channel 120 and Sirius Satellite Radio channel 90 on April 12, 2010.
-This is the second time MSNBC has been available on satellite radio.
-The channel was dropped from XM Radio on September 4, 2006.
+In Turkey, NTV-MSNBC was a joint venture with NTV Turkey; it shut down in December 2014.

-The simulcast of MS NOW's programming is on SiriusXM channel 118.
+In 2007, MSNBC expanded to South Africa, reaching a deal to become the "exclusive news provider" to Southern Africa’s Free2View TV satellite service.

-Controversies
+Political stance

-Liberal bias
+Allegations of liberal bias

 As of 2024, MSNBC's evening programming features progressive hosts.
 In November 2007, a New York Times article stated that MSNBC's primetime lineup was tilting more to the left.
-Since then, commentators have argued that MSNBC has a bias towards liberal politics and the Democratic Party.
+Since then, some commentators have argued that MSNBC has a bias towards liberal politics and the Democratic Party.
 Washington Post media analyst Howard Kurtz said in 2008 that the channel's evening lineup "has clearly gravitated to the left in recent years and often seems to regard itself as the antithesis of Fox News."
 In 2011, Politico referred to MSNBC as "left-leaning", and Steve Kornacki of Salon.com stated that, "MSNBC's prime-time lineup is now awash in progressive politics."
 Regarding changes in the channel's evening programming, senior vice president of NBC News Phil Griffin said that "it happened naturally.
 There isn't a dogma we're putting through.
 There is a 'Go for it.

 In the February 2008 issue of Men's Journal magazine, an MSNBC interviewee quoted a senior executive as saying that liberal commentator Keith Olbermann "runs MSNBC" and that "because of his success, he's in charge" of the channel.
 In 2007, The New York Times called Olbermann MSNBC's "most recognizable face".
 In September 2008, MSNBC stated that Olbermann and Chris Matthews would no longer anchor live political events, with David Gregory assuming that role.
-MSNBC cited the growing criticism that they were "too opinionated to be seen as neutral in the heat of the presidential campaign."
+MSNBC cited the growing criticism that they were "too opinionated to be seen as neutral in the heat of the presidential campaign".
 Olbermann's show Countdown continued to run before and after the presidential and vice presidential debates, and both Matthews and Olbermann joined Gregory on the channel's election night coverage.

-On November 13, 2009, in the days leading up to the release of 2008 Republican vice presidential candidate Sarah Palin's book Going Rogue, MSNBC's Dylan Ratigan used photoshopped pictures of Palin on the channel's Morning Meeting program.
+In November 2009, just before the release of Sarah Palin's book Going Rogue, MSNBC's Dylan Ratigan used photoshopped pictures of Palin on the channel's Morning Meeting program.
 Ratigan apologized a few days later.

 In October 2010, MSNBC began using the tagline "Lean Forward".
 Some media outlets, including msnbc.com, claimed that the network was now embracing its politically progressive identity.